-What Every BODY Is Saying by Joe Navarro is an excellent, incredible book.
+What Every BODY Is Saying by Joe Navarro is an excellent book on body language.

 - Learning baseline behavior of the people around you will allow you to pick any relevant changes

 - Discomfort VS comfort signs are the two major and most helpful nonverbal categories

 - The 3 major and most useful classifiers of nonverbal discomfort signs are “freeze”, “flight” and “fight”

 - Threatening limbic responses to freeze, flight or fight are followed by pacifying behaviors

 What Every BODY is Saying – Summary

 What Every BODY Is Saying starts as most body language books start: most of our communication is non verbal.

 Joe Navarro then gives 10 “commandments” for observing and decoding non verbal body language:

 1. Be a competent observer: A skill you can learn with practice